hvaezapp/Subscription/README.md

 # 4. In which areas have you used artificial intelligence (AI) for code generation or assistance?

-In general, I use AI tools in coding to handle routine tasks, such as writing common utility methods like date conversion.
-In this project, I specifically leveraged AI to write validation messages for DTOs, which helped improve efficiency and allowed me to focus on more complex or critical parts of the system.
+In this project, I specifically leveraged AI to write validation messages for DTOs In general, I use AI tools in coding to handle routine tasks, such as writing common utility methods like date conversion, which helped improve efficiency and allowed me to focus on more complex or critical parts of the system.